whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter4.md

 **General Heartbren's Orders:** Our scouts report that the orc army is moving east into the Sword Mountains, likely hunting the Gerasaline army that continues to harrass them.
 I need you to find that army first, and act as our envoys to Queen Organa.
 I want to offer them safe haven and alliance if they can make it to Cur'Estan.
 To find the army, I suggest you find the gnomish wizard, Jim Jimmy Jim Jim Jim.
 Word is he is in the occupied city of Strovenguard.
 His skills as a diviner should help you find the queen.

+**General Heartbren's Special Orders:** Silver Head stands between the Dormanian armies and assistance with this war, held by a rebel Duke, however he is relatively weak, and we believe being blackmailed by Aquila.
+Stop there on your way there or back and find out what is keeping him loyal to Aquila.
+If you can turn him to our side the Dormanian empress can move a legion into position to help cover Queen Organa's retreat.

 <!--**Amathera's Shield Orders:** It is the common people hiding in the mountains we are most concerned about, more than queens and armies.
 Thousands of those fleeing the orcs have reportedly taken refuge with Queen Organa's army in the mountains.
 Make sure those people make it out alive. -Malia Demonslayer

 **Artificer's of Mechanus Orders:** I knew Jim once, before he went off his rocker.
 He used to specialize in transmutation in fact, but his mind was altered against his will.
 Make sure Jim makes it back to Cur'Estan, it would be nice to see him again. -Margo-->